 We have seen that 3-chromatic graphs are not 3-mixing.
 What can be said for bipartite graphs?
-Examples of 3-mixing bipartite graphs include trees and C_4 , the cycle on 4 vertices.
-On the other hand, all cycles except C_4 are not 3-mixing - see [2] for details.
-In Theorem 4 we distinguish between 3-mixing and non-3-mixing bipartite graphs in terms of their structure and the possible 3-colourings they may have.
+Examples of 3-mixing bipartite graphs include trees and $C_4$ , the cycle on 4 vertices.
+On the other hand, all cycles except $C_4$ are not 3-mixing; see [4] for details.
+In Theorem 3.1 we distinguish between 3-mixing and non-3-mixing bipartite graphs in terms of their structure and the possible 3-colourings they may have.

-If v and w are vertices of a bipartite graph G at distance two, then a pinch on v and w is the identification of v and w (together with the removal of any double edges produced).
-We say that G is pinchable to a graph H if there exists a sequence of pinches that transforms G into H.
+If v and w are vertices of a bipartite graph G at distance two, then a fold on v and w is the identification of v and w (together with the removal of any double edges produced).
+We say that G is foldable to a graph H if there exists a sequence of folds that transforms G into H.